 Visiting Great Wall in Summer (May 15 to September 15)

-You will expect a long queue, waiting to buy entrance ticket for the Great Wall mainly due to the large number of domestic tourists because of school vacations.
+You will expect a long queue, waiting to buy entrance tickets for the Great Wall mainly due to the large number of domestic tourists because of school vacations in July and August.

 Hike Great Wall in Autumn (September 05 to November 15)